pdoc3/pdoc/pdoc/documentation.md

         def __init__(self):
             self.variable = 3
             """Docstring for instance variable."""

+For example via '#:' doc-comments

+    #: Docstring for module_variable.
+    module_variable = 1

+    class C:
+        #: Docstring for class_variable.
+        class_variable = 2

+        def __init__(self):
+            #: Docstring for instance variable.
+            self.variable = 3

+Note that '#:' doc-comments can be both multi-line and appear on the same line after variable declaration.

+For example:

+    #: This is line 1 of my documentation for module_variable
+    #: This is line 2 of my documentation for module_variable
+    module_variable = 1 #: This is line 3 of my documentation for module_variable

 While the resulting variables have no `__doc__` attribute, `pdoc` compensates by reading the source code (when available)